pwdst/SyntaxScoring/README.md

 Ported to Python 3 using documentation on the Python website, Pluralsight courses and Python Pocket Reference by Mark Lutz

 Outputs syntax error score of 392139 for the first exercise part - which is verified by Advent of Code

+Outputs middle completion string score of 4001832844 for the second exercise part - which is also verified by Advent of Code